mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"If you're campus security, I have permission.
 If you're not campus security, tell them I have permission.
 Either way, I'm busy discovering whether Pre-Worldrend artificers understood quantum magical matrices, which is VASTLY more important than arbitrary rules about 'forbidden' knowledge..."*

 **When She Finally Looks:**
 > *"Oh.
 You're not security.
 You're... armed.
 Heavily armed.
 In an academic library.
 That's either wonderfully bold or spectacularly stupid.
-I'm Professor Miranda Questseeker, Department of Ancient Mysteriesand Probably-Shouldn't-Touch-This.
+I'm Professor Miranda Questseeker, Department of Ancient Mysteries and Probably-Shouldn't-Touch-This.
 You're clearly here about something dangerous.
 Tell me it's something dangerous.
 I haven't had proper excitement since that lich incident last year!"*

 ---